 Take advantage of automatic payment options.
 It’s very easy and convenient to have all of your bills automatically debited from your checking account.
 At Canopy, we offer a free bill pay option that can mail checks on your behalf to particular individuals.
 Your bills are already expensive enough, don’t add to them by missing a payment.

 ACTION: Make it automatic.
 Set up all possible automatic debits and bill pays to keep yourself accountable and on top of your financial responsibilities.

 There you have it, now it’s up to you to set your priorities, honestly track your spending and set your monthly budget.
-If you need help or assistance with this process, call us at 509-328-2900 or come in and see us, we’ll be glad to see you.
+If you need help or assistance with this process, we offer free financial coaching from certified coaches to help!
+You can make an appointment online or call us at 509.328.2900.